 Australian Particle Therapy Clinical Quality Registry (ASPIRE)

-The ASPIRE registry is a prospective, observational, longitudinal study of paediatric, adolescent, young adult and rare adult tumour patients from a select group of tumour streams treated with radiation therapy.
-The registry compares the long-term toxicities of photon and proton radiation therapy.
+The Australian Particle Therapy Clinical Quality Registry (ASPIRE) is a prospective, observational, longitudinal study of paediatric, adolescent, young adult and rare adult tumour patients from a select group of tumour streams treated with radiation therapy.

 There are no clinical interventions required for participants enrolled onto the registry.
 All enrolled participants will receive treatment, and follow-up care as pre-determined by their treating clinician, in accordance with the standard of care at the treating institution.
 All treatment interventions that participants receive, and all outcomes will be recorded on the registry database from the patient medical record.